hiiamboris/red-wiki/[DOC]-issue!-vs.-ref!.md

 #### Symbol

 `issue!` is a part of `all-word!` typeset, which encompasses symbolic values such as `word!` or `refinement!`.
-Implementation-wise, symbols are https://en.wikipedia.org/wiki/String_interning[interned strings]; they are immutable objects that are represented as indices (IDs, identifiers) into a symbol table (aka string pool) in which they are stored.
+Implementation-wise, symbols are [interned strings](https://en.wikipedia.org/wiki/String_interning); they are immutable objects that are represented as indices (IDs, identifiers) into a symbol table (aka string pool) in which they are stored.

 The symbol table does not live under the purview of the garbage collector, which means that memory allocated to the symbol is reclaimed only after program termination.
 Since symbols are represented as integer IDs, comparison between them is instantaneous — **O(1)** in contrast to **O(n)** of `any-string!`; this also means that two identical symbols resolve to the same ID and do not waste an extra space.